 This publication is for the families and loved ones of a patient in a vegetative state or a minimally conscious state after brain injury.
-These states are collectively called Prolonged Disorders of Consciousness (PDOCs).
+These states are collectively termed Prolonged Disorders of Consciousness (PDOCs).

 We understand that this is likely a very difficult time.
 You will probably have many questions and concerns that the medical team are unfortunately unable to address right now.
-You might also be dealing with a significant change in your personal circumstances and many difficult emotions.
+You might also be dealing with a significant change in your circumstances and many difficult emotions.

 With so much on your mind, it might be difficult to take information in, especially where this might seem confusing or very technical.
 We encourage you to take your time with working through this document, focusing on the sections most relevant to your personal circumstances.
+The contents section should be able to help with this.
 You do not have to read this publication all in one go, and you can return to sections as often as is helpful.

-Contact our nurse-led helpline if you have questions or need any emotional support.
+Do feel free to contact our nurse-led helpline if you have questions or need any emotional support.
 The helpline team are available on 0808 800 2244 or helpline@headway.org.uk.

-Words in bold and underlined are defined in a glossary at the end of this publication.
+A glossary of key terms is also included at the end of this publication.